Honors Living-Learning Community

-- Students must remain in good standing with the University Honors Program.
+- Student must remain in good standing with the University Honors Program.
 If a student is removed from this program, they will be directed to the Housing Office to complete a room change process and move out of the community.
-(REQUIRED)

-- Students are pre-enrolled in required common courses by the Honors Academic Advising Coordinator.
-(REQUIRED)
+- Student is pre-enrolled in required common courses by the Honors Academic Advising Coordinator.

-- All students in the LLC pay a $20 student activity fee each semester that helps pay for the cost of specialty programming.
-(REQUIRED)
+- Student pays the $20 RLC Activity Fee each semester that helps pay for the cost of specialty programming.